What is the difference between an upgrade, update, and migration?

 Older versions' users must upgrade their standard CodeTwo Exchange Rules to the newest available version before migrating to the Pro version.
 Consult with CodeTwo Support if in doubt.

-If you are planning on moving from an on-premises Exchange environment to Office 365 (Microsoft 365) and you still want to be able to centrally manage email signatures, you can also migrate from CodeTwo Exchange Rules Pro to CodeTwo Email Signatures for Office 365.
+If you are planning on moving from an on-premises Exchange environment to Office 365 (Microsoft 365) and you still want to be able to centrally manage email signatures, you can also migrate from CodeTwo Exchange Rules Pro to CodeTwo Email Signatures 365.
 We offer discounts for our current customers.
 Contact CodeTwo Support to learn more.